 So don’t be too carried away with 5G technology just yet: 4G has very long legs and is here to stay.

-Stéphane Téral is a Senior Research Director, Mobile Infrastructure & Carrier Economics, for IHS Markit
+Stéphane Téral is Senior Research Director, Mobile Infrastructure & Carrier Economics, within the IHS Technology Group at IHS Markit